F3dai/f3dai.github.io/_posts/2020-05-03-MyTomcatHost.md

 ### User

-Always check sudo priviliges to see how we can start escelating priviliges:
+Always check sudo privileges to see how we can start escalating privileges:

 <pre>sudo -l</pre>